Malte-T-S/UMP_Format/UMP_Format.md

 The payload is protobufs.
 So far I've been decoding this manually with https://protobuf-decoder.netlify.app/

-- Field 1 is a varint and is always zero.
+- Field 1 is a varint and counts up each header in per response.
-- Field 2 is the video ID as a string
+- Field 2 is the video ID as a string.
-- Field 3 is a varint which matches the `itag` URL parameter.
+- Field 3 is a varint which matches the `itag` URL parameter (parameters do not seem to match any of the itags on https://tyrrrz.me/blog/reverse-engineering-youtube).
 - Field 4 is varint that matches the `lmt` URL parameter, which seems to be a microsecond timestamp related to the last modified time of the stream (likely the time at which encoding completed for a given video stream)
 - Field 6 is a varint that is probably the start of the data range
 - Field 13 is a protobuf message with two fields:
   - Field 1 is the `itag`
   - Field 2 is the `lmt` for the itag.
-- Field 14 is the content length.
+- Field 14 is the content length (without the leading null byte).

 Field 14 probably represents the size of the media chunk being sent.
 If the payload does not end with a partial part, this number has always been observed to match the size of the data in the `MEDIA` part, not including the null byte prefix.
 When there is a partial part, the number tends to be a fair bit bigger, possibly representing the size of the entire video or chapter.
 When the video is a livestream, this value is missing, since YouTube has no idea when the stream will end.